betfair-datascientists/betfair-datascientists.github.io/src/modelling/BrownlowMedal2024Datathon.md

 Submissions close at at 2:59pm AEST on the day of the count - Monday September 23rd, 2024.

-Leaderboard updates will be published in the Discord Server throughout the count so be sure to check the #datathon channel in the Discord server.
-[Join The Discord Conversation](https://forms.office.com/r/ZG9ea1xQj1)
+Leaderboard updates will be published in the Discord Server throughout the count so be sure to check the #datathon channel in the [Discord server](https://forms.office.com/r/ZG9ea1xQj1)

 A final leaderboard will be posted here following the completion of the count.